 The exact specifications and pricing aren’t yet available, but you can learn more by visiting the nVidia site.

-Interview by Jeffrey Powers of Geekazine.Support our Show Sponsor:
+Interview by Jeffrey Powers of Geekazine.Support my Show Sponsor: